Joseph Petrosino: Assassination

-In 1909, Petrosino made plans to travel to Palermo, Sicily on a secret mission.
+In 1909, Petrosino made plans to travel to Palermo, Sicily, on a secret mission.
 A recently passed federal law allowed the U.S. government to deport any alien who had lived in the country for less than three years if that alien had been convicted of a crime in another country.
 Petrosino was armed with a long list of known Italian criminals who had taken up residence in the United States, and intended to get enough evidence of their criminal pasts to throw them out of the country once and for all.

-However, the secrecy and success of the mission was already in jeopardy.
+The secrecy and success of the mission were already in jeopardy.
 A few weeks before Petrosino's departure, The New York Times asked police commissioner Theodore A. Bingham of Petrosino's whereabouts.
 Bingham cryptically replied, "Why, he may be on the ocean bound for Europe, for all I know."
 In the same news article, The Times cited another unnamed source who hinted at the purpose of Petrosino's mission.
 Furthermore, the U.S. Ambassador to Italy, Lloyd Carpenter Griscom warned Petrosino that he would be recognized in Sicily by "perhaps a thousand criminals".

-After Petrosino's arrival in Rome, he told a friend that he was being followed, and that he recognized the man who was following him.
+After his arrival in Rome, Petrosino told a friend that he was being followed, and that he recognized the man who was following him.
 He said that the man was from New York, and told his friend that he saw the man duck into a telegraph office.
-He also told his friend that it was likely that the man had alerted his Black Hand Society compatriots in Noto, Sicily that he (Petrosino) was now in Italy.
+He also told his friend that it was likely that the man had alerted his Black Hand Society compatriots in Noto, Sicily, that he (Petrosino) was now in Italy.
 On March 12, 1909, after arriving in Palermo, Sicily, Petrosino was invited to a nighttime rendezvous in the city's Piazza Marina, where he was to receive information about the Mafia.
 While waiting for his "informant", Petrosino was shot in the face by two assailants.
-Reportedly, Petrosino fired off one shot in the direction the assailants before he fell to the ground.
+Reportedly, Petrosino fired off one shot in the direction of the assailants before he fell to the ground.
 An Italian sailor heard the shots and rushed to Petrosino's aid, but it was too late to help him and he died.